-Murray is an Associate Professor and the Chair of Political Science at Augusta University.
+Murray is a professor of political science at Augusta University.
 His research focuses on political behavior with specific interests in voter mobilization and turnout.
 His research has appeared in journals such as American Politics Research, Expert Systems with Applications, Journal of Peace Research, Journal of Political Marketing, Political Psychology, Political Research Quarterly, Politics and the Life Sciences, Public Opinion Quarterly, Social Science Quarterly, and Social Science Research.
 He is also the Executive Director of the Association for Politics and the Life Sciences and author of the “Caveman Politics” blog at Psychology Today.
 He teaches courses on political behavior and research methods.
 He received his Ph.D. from the University of Houston in 2003.

 Areas of Expertise (6)

 - Association for Politics and the Life Sciences